okwolf/hyperapp-peers/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-This table serves to compare other UI libraries with ~5-10k stars on GitHub to help identify where the overlap is and what makes Hyperapp unique:
+This table serves to compare other UI libraries with ~5-10k stars on GitHub to help identify overlap and what makes Hyperapp unique:

 | GitHub ⭐️  | Name | Similaries | Differences |
 |-----------|------|------------|-------------|